 Thomas received his M.M. and B.M. in Music Composition from The University of Alabama and currently works towards a Ph.D. in Music Composition at LSU with a minor in Experimental Music and Digital Media.
 Prominent mentors throughout his studies include Mara Gibson, C.P.
 First, Peter Westergaard, and Yotam Haber.
-He enjoys collaborating internationally with performers, including at festivals such as the Atlantic Music Festival, highSCORE Festival, Electronic Music Midwest Festival, and ArtPlay Festival.
+He enjoys collaborating internationally with performers, including conference and festival performance at the Atlantic Music Festival, highSCORE Festival, Society of Composers Inc. National Conference, New York City Electronic Music Festival, Electronic Music Midwest, National Student Electronic Music Event, and ArtPlay Festival.
 His thesis The Reflections of My Introverted Sneakers can be found on the album Early Musings: New Music for Violin performed by Davis Brooks and released through Navona Records.

 As an avid pedagogue, Thomas enjoys spreading knowledge in as many ways possible.
 His teaching style creates a welcoming environment from a diverse economic and social backgrounds.
 When mentoring in composition, he prefers to lead students towards self-discovery and self-sufficiency in their creative outputs.
 He tutored his peers in music theory in his undergraduate work before teaching aural skills as a graduate assistant during work towards his master’s degree.
 He currently teaches a self-designed composition lab designed for early majors and minors at LSU.